bigskysoftware/htmx/www/essays/template-fragments.md

 # Template Fragments

-Template fragments are a relatively rare Server Side Rendering (SSR) template library feature that allow you to render a _fragment_ or partial bit of the content of a template, rather than the entire template.
-This feature is very handy in [Hypermedia Driven Applications](/essays/hypermedia-driven-applications) because it allows you to decompose a particular view for partial updates without creating a large number of individual files.
+Template fragments are a relatively rare Server Side Rendering (SSR) template library feature that allow you to render a _fragment_ or partial bit of the content within a template, rather than the entire template.
+This feature is very handy in [Hypermedia Driven Applications](/essays/hypermedia-driven-applications) because it allows you to decompose a particular view for partial updates _internally_ without pulling fragments of the template out to separate files for rendering, creating a large number of individual template files.

 By keeping all the HTML in a single file, it is also easier to reason about how a feature works.
 This follows the [Locality of Behavior](/essays/locality-of-behaviour/) design principle.